rickbobhosting/ocr_eng/n8n_node/n8n_node_readme.md

-# n8n OCR Engine Node
+# OCR Engine n8n Node

-A comprehensive n8n custom node for Optical Character Recognition (OCR) that integrates with the advanced OCR Engine application.
-Extract text from images and documents using GPU-accelerated processing, AI enhancement, and multiple OCR engines.
+A comprehensive n8n custom node for Optical Character Recognition (OCR) that integrates with the OCR Engine application.
+This node enables n8n workflows to extract text from images and documents using GPU-accelerated processing, AI enhancement, and multiple OCR engines.

 ## Features